Bentonville, Arkansas-based Walmart is expanding its ultra‑fast delivery capabilities, bringing 30‑minute‑or‑less delivery to 33 U.S. markets.

-Customers can shop from more than 100,000 eligible items, including fresh groceries, pantry staples, baby essentials, cold and flu medicine, household supplies, pet food, electronics and prescription delivery.
-The service builds on Walmart’s broader Express Delivery offering as customer demand grows for more immediate shopping options.
+Customers can shop from more than 100,000 eligible items, including groceries, pantry staples, baby items, cold and flu medicine, household supplies, pet food, electronics and prescription delivery.

 - Express: Delivery in one hour or less;